sigsum/sigsum-go/doc/policy.md

    witnesses that have cosigned a tree head is strong enough to consider the tree head to be valid.

-The policy can be used and enforced by several of the sigsum roles, but the most important use is for verifying a [sigsum proof](./sigsum-proof.md).
 The policy says that a tree head is considered valid if it is signed by any one of the listed logs, and it is cosigned according to the defined quorum rule.

 Both logs and witnesses are identified primarily by their respective public key.
 Each log or witness may also have an associated URL; this